 That said, accuracy guarantees and turnaround times vary drastically between companies.
 The variation can be anything from one business day with accuracy not guaranteed, to six business days if the audio file is three hours or longer.

 How Long Does it Take for Transcription Software to Transcribe Audio?

-The average time to transcribe one hour of audio definitely decreases when transcribers use high quality transcription software.
+The average time to transcribe audio definitely decreases when transcribers use high quality transcription software.
 But here too, we’ve heard of the transcription turnaround time of four business days, so you’ll need to check with your providers on an individual basis to know what to expect.